 So, how do you go about doing data science in recruiting?
-Well, for one thing, your hiring team will need some tools.
-Here are three.
+Well, for one thing, your hiring team will need some software.

 Many (if not most) hiring teams already use an ATS in their hiring processes.
 In fact, about 98% of Fortune 500 companies use an ATS, according to Jobscan research.
 They’re fast becoming a must-have for all hiring teams.

 With good reason.
 Applicant tracking systems offer a lot of functionality, and they also help facilitate recruiting analytics.
 If your hiring team doesn’t use an ATS yet, here’s why you need one.